ixnas/altcha-dotnet/README.md

 - Replay attack prevention by denying previously verified challenges
 - Expiring challenges

-## Disclaimer

-I am not part of the ALTCHA project and this is no official implementation.
-This is merely a compatible C# implementation of an ALTCHA server.
-All credits for their CAPTCHA solution go to them!

 ## Set up

 The entrypoint of this library contains a service builder.